 Former Trump Organization CFO Allen Weisselberg pleads guilty in fraud case, agrees to testify against company

-Former Trump Organization chief financial officer Allen Weisselberg pleaded guilty Thursday to 15 counts of fraud and tax evasion, acknowledging that he was part of a scheme to receive more than $1.7 million in off-the-books perks and compensation from former President Donald Trump's namesake firm.
+Allen Weisselberg, the former longtime chief financial officer of the Trump Organization, pleaded guilty Thursday to 15 counts of fraud and tax evasion, acknowledging that he was part of a scheme to receive more than $1.7 million in off-the-books perks and compensation from former President Donald Trump's namesake firm.

 Weisselberg, 75, entered the plea in a Manhattan courtroom, where he admitted to his crimes and agreed to cooperate with prosecutors in the criminal case against two Trump Organization entities.

-Weisselberg was charged in July 2021 alongside two Trump Organization entities that prosecutors claim took part in the scheme, which also allegedly benefited other company executives.
+Weisselberg was charged in July 2021 alongside the Trump Organization subsidiaries that prosecutors claim took part in the scheme, which also allegedly benefited other company executives.
 The company has pleaded not guilty, and jury selection for its trial is scheduled for Oct.
 24.

 "This plea agreement directly implicates the Trump Organization in a wide range of criminal activity and requires Weisselberg to provide invaluable testimony in the upcoming trial against the corporation," Manhattan District Attorney Alvin Bragg said in a statement.
 "Furthermore, thanks to the incredibly hard work and dedication of the team prosecuting this case, Weisselberg will spend time behind bars.
 We look forward to proving our case in court against the Trump Organization."

 Weisselberg's deal with prosecutors calls for a sentence of five months in New York's Rikers Island jail, followed by five years' probation.
-He must also pay $1.9 million in back taxes and fines, and must appear as a witness during the company's trial to testify under oath.
+He must also pay $1.9 million in back taxes and fines, and testify under oath as a witness in the company's trial.
 He has not agreed to provide any new or supplemental information about Trump or the company that bears his name, according to sources familiar with the matter.

 Weisselberg will be sentenced at the conclusion of the Trump Organization trial, and prosecutors will seek state prison time if he does not honor the terms of the deal, Bragg said.
 A judge will make the final sentencing decision.